-One constant in the greater Los Angeles area is traffic, and this set of photos taken in the 1930s show that it was not a post-World War II problem although it did get worse at that time.
-The lead image and the enlargeable version below both show heavy traffic at Wilshire Boulevard and South Western Avenue circa 1930.
+One constant in the greater Los Angeles area is traffic, and this set of photos taken circa-1930 show that it was not just a post-World War II problem although it did get worse as time went by.
+The lead image and the enlargeable version below both contain heavy traffic at the intersection of Wilshire Boulevard and South Western Avenue circa 1930.

-The view below is at the junction of Wilshire Blvd. and Vermont Ave. circa 1934.
+The view (below) is the junction of Wilshire Blvd. and Vermont Ave. circa 1934.
 Beyond the Flower Shop on the far side of the street are a number of businesses with one displaying a sign for twelve bottles of Coca Cola for fifty cents.
-There appears to be a Chrysler products roadster (a blur) on the far-left with it’s top and windshield down and at least three or four cars in the scene were built in 1934-’35.
+There appears to be a Chrysler products roadster (a blur) on the far-left with its top and windshield down and at least three or four cars in the scene were built between 1934 to ’35.

-Tell us what cars interests you in the photos courtesy of the USC Libraries.
+Share with us what interests you in the photos courtesy of the USC Libraries.